AMSP-04/NETN-FOM/NETN-FOM.md

 ### Communication Modelling

-In the NETN-FOM, there are several different modules related to modelling and simulation of communications.
+In the NETN FOM, there are several different modules related to modelling and simulation of communications.

 * NETN-COM and its dependency to RPR-Communication for the representation of logical networks and physical networks.
 * NETN-ORG for initialization of communication nodes.